THE HAPPIEST MAN IN BABYLON

 For two months we took every opportunity to encourage intense laughing.
 We immediately saw putting attention on this feeling brought back feelings we had lost.
 Developing this experience could also be transformational.

 Steve's girlfriend Marlee engineered our next meeting for the Cal-Stanford track meet which was in Berkeley.
 This was our first track meet we had seen since our competitive days.
 So we were excited recalling those enjoyable years at track practice and in competition.
 As usual, we arrived at our morning rendezvous within 15 minutes of each other with an enthusiasm that comes with a shared purpose.

 Again, we told stories.
 Again the guys were fascinated with the intense joy Bee displayed when she laughed.
 She did so with such total abandon it seemed to consume her whole body.
 Bee is naturally shy, becoming more so when she notices attention on her.
 The guys quickly assured Bee that they admired her ability to express herself so totally.

 Before Bee's US fiance visa had expired, I married my longtime Thai girlfriend in a beach ceremony in Hawaii.
 There was another round of congratulations to her.
 And especially to me.

 Steve reported that he wanted to carry the exercise further than just putting attention on the feelings of laughing.
-So we were not surprised that he and two corporate executives went to the San Francisco 'Laugh Club.'
-“Putting attention on laughing so thoroughly made me more aware of myself.
-I wonder if who I really am comes forward to be noticed.
-An epiphany.”
+We were not surprised that he and two corporate executives went to the San Francisco 'Laugh Club.'
+“Maximizing hilarity felt like I was getting in touch with who I am.”

 Bobby said that when he discreetly incorporates the JOY and the LAUGHING exercises in his services and TV shows, the response is enormous.